 There is a paucity of information about the epidemiology, pathophysiology, and treatment of patients with a dual diagnosis of inflammatory bowel disease (IBD) and chronic recurrent multifocal osteomyelitis (CRMO).
 A retrospective chart review was performed of patients at McMaster Children's Hospital with a diagnosis of either IBD or CRMO, to identify those with the dual diagnosis over a 10-year period.
-A dual diagnosis was identified in 7 patients.
+A dual diagnosis was identified in seven patients.
 Most patients (6/7) had a diagnosis of IBD first and were subsequently diagnosed with CRMO.
-At the time of CRMO diagnosis, IBD treatment regimens included one or more of, sulfasalazine (1/6), infliximab (3/6), adalimumab (1/6) or no treatment (1/6).
+At the time of CRMO diagnosis, IBD treatment regimens included one or more of, sulfasalazine (1/6), infliximab (3/6), adalimumab (1/6), or no treatment (1/6).
 Although the etiology of the link remains unknown, there does not seem to be an association to a specific IBD subtype, age, or treatment.
-Our patient population demonstrated a response to biologic agents, specifically TNF-α inhibitors, as treatment for both conditions.
+Our patient population demonstrated a response to biologic agents, specifically tumor necrosis factor-α inhibitors, as treatment for both conditions.